risk-first/website/estimating/Fill-The-Bucket.md

 The area under those curves above is the _probability density_.

-When you paint any given fence panel (the first, red graph), you'd expect the time taken to be a single spot from under the curve, picked at random.
+When you paint any given fence panel (the first, red chart), you'd expect the time taken to be a single spot from under the curve, picked at random.
 Given that there is more area under the curve around the mean, we'd expect our fence-painting times to be clustered around the mean.

 The second, blue chart extrapolates the single panel density to show how long the whole job will take.
 It the variance for a single panel is large and the number of panels painted is large, then the time to paint the whole fence could vary by _hours_.